-But this also applies to society more broadly The consequences of the (luxury) consumption mindset can be highlighted in a handful of images.
+This also applies to society more broadly.
+The consequences of the (luxury) consumption mindset can be highlighted in a handful of images.
 Our ‘home’ has been ignored and left to tumble down around us.
 We are reaching a tipping point where the results for the natural world are catastrophic and, selfishly, no one can really predict the implications for the world’s citizens.
 As Gus Speth stated:

 “The top environmental problems are selfishness, greed and apathy…